john-l-hansen/vuepress-netlify-cms/docs/triggers.md

 7. Click Create to finish
 8. You will be redirected to Beacon Triggers list and your trigger will be at the top

+## Geofence Trigger Overview

+### Geo-Location
+* Geographic locations are used in two aspects of the SDK.
+* First, the SDK would like to know the user’s location when they catch a trigger.
+To use this access, the key “NSLocationWhenInUseUsageDescription” must be set with a string value describing why it’s needed.
+* However, if BluetoothLE devices are desired to be detected (iBeacons, Gimbals…), then instead, the key “NSLocationAlwaysUsageDescription” must be set with a string value describing why it’s needed.
+BluetoothLE devices are handled through the location manager on the iOS device.

+### Also, if you are using Bluetooth Low Energy devices…
+* To detect Bluetooth Low Energy devices, the key “NSBluetoothPeripheralUsageDescription”  must be set with a string value describing why it’s needed.

+### Steps to Create a Geofence Trigger

+1. Click Triggers then in the dropdown select Geofences
+2. Click “Add Geofence” in the top right corner
+3. Click the Name* and Type in name of the Geofence
+4. Type in the location on the location tab or select a spot using the map powered by google
+5. Select how many meters you want to be your range with the blue button below
+6. The system will give you a longitude and latitude for reference
+7. Repeat same steps as above for Delivery Preset and Adding to Campaigns and to Applications
+8. Click Create to finish
+9. You will be redirected to Geofence Triggers list and your trigger will be at the top